-- have drawn up at least [number of case reports] not older than 2 years which have been subjected to collegial review and/or supervision These case reports should preferably cover the full spectrum of forensic practice, and should at least involve [specifics of the field]; - have spent an average of 40 hours a year over the past [2] years on forensically relevant professional development (e.g. publications, attending conferences, running or attending courses);
+- have drawn up at least 10 not older than 2 years which have been subjected to collegial review and/or supervision and has spent at least 200 hours on BPA casework during the last 2 years.
+These case reports should preferably cover the full spectrum of BPA (at least stage 2 and 3), classification of bloodstain patterns, involving complex crime scenes/lab examinations/photograph examinations concerning for example, locations and orientations of individuals, sequence of blood shedding events and evaluation of findings given activity level propositions. - have spent an average of 40 hours a year over the past 2 years on forensically relevant professional development (e.g. publications, attending conferences, running or attending courses);